esayyari/DiscoVista/README.md

 # DiscoVista

-DiscoVista (Discordance Visualization Tool) is a python and R-based software utility to analyze and visualize the phylogenetic information and gene discordances.
+DiscoVista (Discordance Visualization Tool) is a software package for visualizing phylogenetic discordance.
+The package is writtent by Erfan Sayyari and Siavash Mirarab.

 ## INSTALLATION: